All registrants at the Birdiest Festival are welcome to join us for a series of bird walks on:

 South Texas Botanical Gardens and Nature Center

-Thursday, Friday and Sunday
+Thursday (SOLD OUT), Friday and Sunday

 Your Birdiest Festival host and organizer is the Botanical Gardens, which spans 182 acres of shrub and grassland, with a lake and a pond.
 You may find a variety of bird species here year-round, and in spring, anything could be present.
 As mentioned earlier, this site sits along a prime migration corridor, so simply look skyward for swallows, hawks, anhingas, and White Pelicans that commonly pass over on their way northward.